Meet the Facilitators

 Read more about Dr. Hollins.

-conferences.
-Ilsa also worked as an Equity and Race Specialist for
+conferences across the country.
+She also worked as an Equity and Race

 Seattle Public Schools, addressing institutional racism in a large

-(The Work of European Americans as Cultural Teachers), which encourages
+(The Work of European Americans as Cultural Teachers), which encouraged

 white educators to challenge and support each other with cross-cultural

 interactions.
 She is deeply invested in examining how her own identity